brightspot/react-examples/restification/README.md

 The front-end application will not function correctly until the steps are completed.

-## Step 1: Publish Member Content

-In Brightspot, publish at least one **Member** content type.

-## Step 2: Building the Query and Create REST Mapping
+## Step 1: Building the Query and Create REST Mapping

 In Brightspot from the menu **&#x2630;**, navigate to **Developer** &rarr; **GraphQL Explorer** and select **Members API: Restification** from the **Select GraphQL Endpoint** dropdown.

 In this example, the query created retrieves all members, restricting the data returned to only the members' display name.
+One of the benefits using GraphQL to created the REST endpoings is the ability to use [GraphQL's Aliases](https://graphql.org/learn/queries/#aliases) to alter the shape of the data.

 Copy and paste the followng query into the explorer: